ycmin95/ycmin95.github.io/_pages/about.md

 # 📖 Educations
-- 2017.09 - now, I am a Ph.D. student at Institute of Computing Technology, CAS, under the supervision of Prof. [Xilin Chen](https://scholar.google.com/citations?user=vVx2v20AAAAJ&hl=en&oi=ao).
+- 2017.09 - 2024.1, I was a Ph.D. student at Institute of Computing Technology, CAS, under the supervision of Prof. [Xilin Chen](https://scholar.google.com/citations?user=vVx2v20AAAAJ&hl=en&oi=ao).
 - 2013.09 - 2017.07, I was a college student in Shandong University, Weihai.

 # ✒️ Academic Services